 sliding2 (S2): This method is similar to the facet-to-facet sliding but differs in the linearization of the contact forces, which results in a different contact stiffness matrix compared to the previous two methods.
 This method is described in detail in [4].
 This method sometimes performs better than the previous two methods for problems that are dominated by compression.
 However, the formulation is inherently non-symmetric and therefore will require additional memory and running time.
 A symmetrized version of this implementation is available (see below), but the symmetric version does not converge as well as the non-symmetric version.
 This particular contact implementation also supports biphasic contact (see the next section).

 sliding3 (S3): This method is similar to sliding2.
 This contact implementation supports biphasic-solute contact (see the next section).
 When using biphasic-solute materials, the non-symmetric version must be used.

+sliding-multiphasic (SMP): This method is similar to sliding3.
+This contact implementation supports multiphasic contact (see the next section).
+When using multiphasic materials, the non-symmetric version must be used.

 The following table lists the properties that are defined for sliding interfaces.
 It is important to note that the three different sliding implementations cannot be used interchangeably: not all features are available for each method.
 The third, fourth and fifth column indicate if a parameter is available for a particular implementation.